michiganaerospace/mathtools/README.md

 but at different points.
 In this example, we have deliberately resampled the curve on a domain that extends beyond the support of the original data.
 Of course, we cannot expect to fit data in this region (i.e. the ```Fit``` object does not extrapolate).
-The convention is to set the data to zero in the regions that do not intersect the domain of the original data.
+The convention here is to set the data to zero in the regions that do not intersect the domain of the original data.
 We illustrate this by plotting the resampled data: